paraskevasleivadaros/paraskevasleivadaros/README.md

 **☁ Google Cloud Certified Cloud Digital Leader**

-> “If you know the way broadly you will see it in everything” - Miyamoto Musashi
+> If you know the way broadly you will see it in everything - Miyamoto Musashi

 > The magic you are looking for is on the work you are avoiding